tsahiduek/ai-on-eks/website/docs/guidance/container-startup-time/2-accelerate-pull-process/14-prefecthing-images-on-br.md

 # Using Snapshot with Amazon EKS and Karpenter

-You can specify `snapshotID` in a Karpenter node class.
+You can specify `snapshotID` in a Karpenter node class (another option is to use the Infrastructure Blueprints in this repo, and pass the [snapshotID](https://github.com/awslabs/ai-on-eks/blob/main/infra/base/terraform/variables.tf#L64-L68) as part of the IaC configuration).
 Add the content on EC2NodeClass:

 ```
 apiVersion: karpenter.k8s.aws/v1beta1